kedomonzter/reactsearch/README.md

-#FT Weather App
+## FT Weather App

-Website app that shows the real-time weather for your current location and for a location of your choice.
+Web App that shows the real-time weather for your current location and for a location of your choice.

 ## Instructions

 * Clone this repo.
-Run `npm install` to get all dependencies.
+* Run `npm install` to get all dependencies.
-* Run `npm run nodemon` to get node server running.
+* Run `npm run start` to get node server running.
-* Open localhost:8080 in your browser.
+* Open http://localhost:8080 in your browser.
 * Alternatively, you can find a working version of the app running at http://ft-weather.herokuapp.com.

 ## Features